 Remember the time when you had to step foot into a brick-and-mortar store to get the goodies you wanted?
 Yeah, it wasn’t that long ago.
 However, it seems like the digitalization of physical stores has accelerated now more than ever due to COVID-19.

-So you’re probably here because you have a great business idea in mind and you’re looking for a platform to kickstart it.
+So you’re probably here because you have a great business idea in mind, and you’re looking for a platform to kickstart it.
 But not just any platform, right?
 If so, you’re in the right place at the right time because we’re about to share some of the best eCommerce platforms that you can use in 2021.

-Now that we’ve got that out of the way, it’s time we move onto some juicier stuff.
+Now that we’ve got that out of the way, it’s time we move on to some juicier stuff.

 What is an eCommerce platform?

 If you’re starting from scratch or adding an online store to an existing brick-and-mortar store, an eCommerce platform can come as a gift sent from God.
-In this article, we’ll go over why you need a service like such, the important elements of a successful eCommerce platform, what to look for in an eCommerce platform, and five of the best-known platforms out there.
+In this article, we’ll go over why you need a service like such, the essential elements of a successful eCommerce platform, what to look for in an eCommerce platform, and five of the best-known venues out there.
 And, some extra stuff too, if you make it to the end.

 Why use an eCommerce platform?